Meltdown: Circuits and Bifurcations in Point-Cloud-Conditioned 3D Diffusion Transformers: Introduction

-In this work, we investigate two state-of-the-art diffusion transformers for 3D surface reconstruction, \textsc{WaLa} \citep{sanghi2024waveletlatentdiffusionwala} and \textsc{Make-A-Shape} \citep{hui2024makeashapetenmillionscale3dshape}, on the task of surface reconstruction from sparse point clouds.
-We observe an intriguing \emph{failure mode}: an imperceptible on-surface perturbation to the input point cloud can fracture the output into many disconnected pieces.
-We call this failure mode Meltdown and analyze it through two lenses -- \emph{mechanistic interpretability} and \emph{diffusion dynamics} -- to understand its cause.
+We study \textsc{WaLa} and \textsc{Make-A-Shape} on the task of surface reconstruction from sparse point clouds.
+We observe a striking \emph{failure mode}: a tiny on-surface perturbation to the input point cloud can fracture the output into many disconnected pieces.
+We call this failure mode \emph{Meltdown} and identify it as a robustness concern for sparse-input deployment.
+We analyze the phenomenon through two complementary lenses: causal interventions on the network's internal circuits, and the bifurcation structure of the diffusion process itself.

-First, we employ \emph{activation patching} to test the causal role of activations with respect to Meltdown.
-We find that a single cross-attention activation, early in the denoising process, controls the failure.
-By investigating the effect of this activation, we find that its spectral entropy constitutes a \emph{proxy} of the observed failure phenomenon.
-Second, we find that the identified proxy tracks a symmetry-breaking bifurcation of the reverse diffusion process.
-Based on these insights, we reverse-engineer a test-time intervention, \texttt{PowerRemap}, which unlocks diffusion-based surface reconstruction under sparse conditions at test-time.
+First, we trace Meltdown along the forward pass: it is governed by how uniformly the input points are distributed on the surface, faithfully passed through the encoder, and committed by a single cross-attention activation early in the denoising process.
+Second, targeted controls show that the variable on which the model commits is directional.
+Motivated by this finding, we introduce \texttt{PowerRemap}, a test-time control on the localized activation that stabilizes sparse point-cloud conditioning.
+Third, interpreted through diffusion dynamics, the localized commit at the first denoising step sets the trajectory's position just before a symmetry-breaking bifurcation of the reverse process: small differences written into the residual stream by the cross-attention lever are amplified across a basin separatrix into the fragmented attractor over the subsequent steps.